Archive for April, 2009

 • Etc.

 To be clear: I am a Republican.
 I am a Christian (and an unusual one since I attend church!).
-I believe the vast majority of the Texas Republican platform is right.
 But as long as extremist views like these are in our platform, how can we be taken seriously?

-I support the calls for a new generation of Republicans, ones who see beyond the last generation’s radical issues.
+I support the calls for a new generation of Republicans, ones who see beyond the last generation’s radicalism.
 If we don’t, we’ll get the failure we deserve.